actionhero/www.actionherojs.com/tutorials/production-notes.md

 You can set a few environment variables to affect how Actionhero runs:

 - `PROJECT_ROOT`: This is useful when deploying Actionhero applications on a server where symlinks will change under a running process.
-The cluster will look at your symlink `PROJECT_ROOT=/path/to/current_symlink` rather than the absolute path it was started from
+The server will look at your symlink `PROJECT_ROOT=/path/to/current_symlink` rather than the absolute path it was started from
 - `ACTIONHERO_ROOT`: This can used to set the absolute path to the Actionhero binaries
 - `ACTIONHERO_CONFIG`: This can be user to set the absolute path to the Actionhero config directory you wish to use.
 This is useful when you might have a variable configs per server
 - `ACTIONHERO_TITLE`: The value of `api.id`, and the name for the pidfile in some boot configurations

-## Daemon

-When deploying Actionhero, you will probably have more than 1 process.
-You can use the cluster manager to keep an eye on the workers and manage them

-- Start the cluster with 2 workers: `actionhero start cluster --workers=2`

-When deploying new code, you can gracefully restart your workers by sending the `USR2` signal to the cluster manager to signal a reload to all workers.
-You don't need to start and stop the cluster-master.
-This allows for 0-downtime deployments.

-You may want to set some of the ENV variables above to help with your deployment.

-## Number of Workers

-When choosing the number of workers (`--workers=n`) for your Actionhero cluster, choose at least 1 less than the number of CPUs available.
-If you have a "burstable" architecture (like a Joyent smart machine), opt for the highest number of 'consistent' CPUs you can have, meaning a number of CPUs that you will always have available to you.

-You never want more workers than you can run at a time, or else you will actually be slowing down the execution of all processes.

-Of course, not going in to swapping memory is more important than utilizing all of your CPUs, so if you find yourself running out of RAM, reduce the number of workers!

 ## Pidfiles